mohsinnazakat1/leetcode-problems/README.md

 ## About Leetcode

 Leetcode is the site where I practice my coding skills for enhancing them and becoming a better programmer.
-It contains multiple solution of a certain problem and when you give your solution for a particular problem it compares it with current solutions and rank the it.
+It contains multiple solutions of a certain problem.
+When you give your solution for a particular problem it compares it with existing solutions and rank your it.

 ## Languages